pingcap/docs/br/br-pitr-guide.md

 ### Capabilities

-- On each TiKV node, PITR can restore snapshot data at 280 GB/h and log data at 30 GB/h.
+- On each TiKV node, PITR can restore snapshot data at a speed of 280 GB/h and log data 30 GB/h.
 - `br` deletes outdated log backup data at a speed of 600 GB/h.

 > **Note:**